Preflop poker strategy: Starting Hands Cheat Sheet

 - Trying to play hands that should not be played, ever.

-- Not folding a mediocre hand when face with a raise
+- Not folding a mediocre hand when faced with a raise

 We have provided a list of the best starting hands, and by only playing the hands that are on the list in the positions stated, you are well on your way to building your bankroll.